Yufeng-L/Utiltiy-Pole-Planner/README.md

 ## Introduction

 This project is going to use Google Street Imagery to model utility poles in a neighborhood and find matches to install certain equipment.
 Machine learning & Computer Visions will help us analyze the photos of utility poles and finally display results.
-(Plan for Sprint1, may be subject to change later)
+If we want to measure real distance in a photo, we need reference, so it's not efficient to analyze hundreds of different photos because it's hard to find reference for each.
+So in this project we will focus on the technic of machine learning to analyze data.

 ## Product Definition
 ### __Product Mission__